-What does detox mean to you?
-In the beauty world, there is a new trend aimed at de-gunking targeted areas of the body, whether that means unclogging the pores in your scalp or — this is where it really gets interesting — even armpits.
+In the beauty and wellness world, with the right products and protocols, you can de-gunk specific areas of the body, whether that means unclogging the pores in your scalp, your digestive tract, or — this is where it really gets interesting — even your armpits.
+Yep — armpit detoxes are a thing.
+But what are they, exactly?
+And can your armpits actually detox?

 What’s an armpit detox?